muzeyyenalan/Devops-Github/projects/504-microservices-ci-cd-pipeline/README.md

 - Open your browser to load the repository manager: `http://<AWS public dns>:8081` and click `Sing in` upper right of the page.
 A box will pop up.
 Write `admin` for Username and paste the string which you copied from admin.password file for the password.

-- Use the content of the `initialpasswd.txt` file that is under the same directory of terrafom file. ("provisioner" blok of the tf file copies the content of the  `admin.password` file in the contayner to the `initialpasswd.txt` in the local host.)
+- Use the content of the `initialpasswd.txt` file that is under the same directory of terrafom file. ("provisioner" blok of the tf file copies the content of the  `admin.password` file in the container to the `initialpasswd.txt` in the local host.)

 - Click the Sign in button to start the Setup wizard.
 Click Next through the steps to update your password.

-- Leave the Enable Anonymous Access box unchecked.
+- Click the Disable Anonymous Access box.

 - Click Finish to complete the wizard.